 the new immune cells reacting against your other body cells (graft-versus-host disease).

 The best match is usually a fully matched brother or sister (sibling).

 Your donor does not need to have the same blood group as you.
 After the transplant, your blood group changes to their blood group.

-Brothers or sisters each have a 25% chance of having the same tissue type as you and being a match.
-Our tissue types are a combination of both parents.
-Not every combination will be the same.
-So not every sibling will be a close enough match to be a donor.
-Parents, half-brothers, and half-sisters are not usually a good match.
+Brothers or sisters each have a 1 in 4 (25%) chance of being a match.
+Our tissue types are a combination of both our parents’ genes.
+Not every combination is the same.

 A different team from the one looking after you will contact your family to ask if they are willing to be tested.
 Your siblings can be tested even if they live abroad.